Assessing Algorithmic Fairness with Unobserved Protected Class Using Data Combination: Related Literature

 \section{Related Literature}

-\paragraph{Proxy Methods for Unobserved Race Membership.} \citet{fremont2005use} provide a comprehensive review on methods that use only geolocation or surname to impute unobserved race information and comment on their relative strengths for different groups in a US context.
-As surname and geolocation proxies complement each other, hybrid approaches like BISG were proposed to combine both \citep{elliott2008new, elliott2009using} and extended to further include first name \citep{voicu2018using}.
-In terms of the accuracy of race imputation, BISG has been shown to outperform surname-only and geolocation-only analysis in many datasets, including medicare administration data \citep{dembosky2019indirect}, mortgage data \citep{CFPBproxy2014}, and voter registration records \citep{imai2016improving}.

-However, these evaluations focus on classification accuracy, which is never perfect, and do not consider impact on downstream disparity assessment, mostly because this is usually unknowable.
-In contrast, \citet{Baines,zhang2016assessing} assessed disparity on a mortgage dataset, and found that using imputed race tends to overestimates the true disparity. \citet{chen2019fairness} provided a full analysis of this bias and provide sufficient conditions to determine its direction.
-The analysis and additional empirics show that imputed-race estimators are extremely sensitive to tuning parameters like imputation threshold.
-As we show in \cref{sec: partial-identification}, disparity is generally \textit{unidentifiable} from proxies when protected class is unobserved, Consequently, all previous point estimators are generally biased unless very strong assumptions are satisfied.
+\paragraph{Proxy methods.} The validity of proxy methods for disparity assessment depends not only on the statistical estimation of, for example, $\pr(A = \alpha \mid Z=z)$, but also the specific procedure with which this is combined with other information.
+While BISG has been shown to outperform previous proxies (surname-only and geolocation-only analysis), these evaluations \citep{CFPBproxy2014,imai2016improving,dembosky2019indirect} focus on classification accuracy, which is never perfect, and do not consider impact on downstream disparity assessment, mostly because this is usually unknowable.
+In contrast, \citet{Baines,zhang2016assessing} assessed disparity on a mortgage dataset, and found that using imputed race tends to overestimate the true disparity. \citet{chen2019fairness} provided a full analysis of this bias and developed sufficient conditions to determine its direction and found that disparity estimation methods using imputed race are very sensitive to arbitrary tuning parameters such as imputation threshold.
+As we show in \cref{sec-PI-identifiability}, disparity is generally \textit{unidentifiable} from proxies when protected class is unobserved; consequently, all previous point estimators are generally biased unless very strong assumptions are satisfied.

-\paragraph{Algorithmic Fairness.} Over the last several years, a large body of literature have proposed more than twenty mathematical definitions of fairness to facilitate risk assessment for algorithmic decision making \citep{narayanan2018translation,verma2018fairness,barocas-hardt-narayanan,cowgill2019economics}.
-The appropriate definition clearly depends on the context.
-There is also no clear agreement on when adjusting for parity is a justified a priori constraint.
-Selecting fairness criteria to enforce is further complicated by the fact that some are incompatible \citep{chouldechova2017fair, Kleinberg2017, feller2016computer} and many are closely correlated \citep{friedler2019comparative}.
-In this paper, we consider auditing two measures of fairness that have received considerable attention in the fair machine learning community: \textit{demographic (dis)parity} and \textit{classification (dis)parity}.
+\paragraph{Algorithmic Fairness.} In this paper, we consider auditing two measures of fairness that have received considerable attention in the fair machine learning community: \textit{demographic (dis)parity} and \textit{classification (dis)parity}, which we outlined in \Cref{sec: disparity-measure}.